s-a/sys-hub/README.md

 ## local config
-This defines a default program to open a folder in a custom filemanager
+This defines a default program to open a folder or file in a custom filemanager

 ```javascript
     "shell": {